Colorado's John Hickenlooper enters presidential race, says country faces a 'crisis'

 In a video released Monday morning, Hickenlooper says his campaign would center on taking action on key issues like guns and climate change, but also in "repairing the damage done to our country."
 In a voiceover over footage of Trump, he says, "I'm running for president because we're facing a crisis that threatens everything we stand for."

-But while Hickenlooper seems ready for a fight with Trump, his introductory video also leans into his history of being able to "bring people together," especially during his two terms as governor of Colorado.
-He touts crafting environmentally friendly methane emissions laws in tandem with environmentalists and oil and gas companies; expanding Medicaid in Colorado; and passing tough gun control legislation after a mass shooter killed twelve people in Aurora.
+But while Hickenlooper seems ready for a fight the president, his introductory video also leans heavily on what he accomplished during his two terms as governor of Colorado.
+He touts crafting environmentally friendly methane emissions laws in tandem with environmentalists and oil and gas companies; expanding Medicaid in Colorado; and passing tough gun control legislation after a mass shooter killed 12 people in Aurora.

 That 2013 gun control legislation placed limits on gun magazines, as well as expanded background checks to firearms sales and transfers between private parties and in online purchases.
 The passage of those laws, however, also resulted in recall battles for several Democratic state senators over their support for the legislation.